-Press Start uses a slightly modified form the American Psychological Association (APA) bibliographic and formatting standards (we don’t require lines after the first to be indented).
+Press Start uses the American Psychological Association (APA) bibliographic and formatting standards.
 For example:

-More examples of APA referencing style can be found on the University of Arizona Libraries Web site. http://www.library.arizona.edu/search/reference/citation-apa.html
+More examples of APA referencing style can be found for free on the Purdue University Web site here.

 Published pieces must also be original.
 The submitted work must be entirely that of the stated Authors, and be properly referenced, with due consideration of previous scholarship.
 All of the named Authors must have made a substantial contribution to the work.
 As a basic requirement, the work must not have been published elsewhere (e.g. in another journal).
 However, as a student journal, we are actively seeking essays and dissertations that students have produced as part of their studies and, as such, it is perfectly acceptable for such pieces of work to be submitted.
 However, the Author(s) must ensure that the submission has been approved by the institution where the work was carried out.

 An act of plagiarism is defined by the ACM as one “in which one misrepresents ideas, words, computer codes or other creative expression as one’s own… (and) can also represent a violation of copyright law, punishable by statute”.
 The ACM illustrates three forms of plagiarism:

 - "verbatim copying, near verbatim copying, or purposely paraphrasing portions of another author's paper";

 - "copying elements of another author's paper", e.g. illustrations or equations "that are not common knowledge"; or "paraphrasing sentences without citing the source"; and,

 - "verbatim copying... without clearly differentiating what... has been copied... not citing the source properly".

 Neither the Editor nor the Editorial Board of Press Start will accept responsibility for authors who commit an act of plagiarism.